Jello Poke Cake is cool, creamy, and perfect for any get-together. Use any flavor of Jello to make this crowd-favorite dessert!

 Poke Cake is one of our favorite summer desserts!
 Be sure to check out some of our other poke cake variations: Banana Pudding Poke Cake and Boston Cream Poke Cake.

 Strawberry jello Cake

-What’s awesome is that you can change out the flavor of jello depending on your mood.
-We almost always use strawberry, but our other favorites are raspberry and cherry.
-I’ve also done lime, blue raspberry and orange before, but those are definitely a little more adventurous!
+You can change the flavor of Jello depending on your mood.
+We almost always make Strawberry Jello Poke Cake, but our other favorites are raspberry and cherry.
+I’ve also done lime, blue raspberry, and orange before, but those are definitely a little more adventurous!

 How to make Jello Cake